yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 Open the [MissingLink console](https://missinglink.ai/console) and click on the projects toolbar button on the left.
 Choose the <some project> project.

 You should see the list of experiments which belong to your project.
-In case you haven't run any experiments under this project, the list should be empty.
+Since we haven't run any experiments under this project, the list should be empty.

 <!--- TODO: Add a screenshot) --->